New Hampshire Mesothelioma & Asbestos Lawyer

 More than 375 New Hampshire residents were diagnosed with mesothelioma between 1999 and 2020, and the Granite State has a higher mesothelioma death rate than the national average.
 Hillsborough and Rockingham counties had the most deaths from asbestos-related illnesses in the state.

-Why Choose The Lanier Law Firm for your New Hampshire mesothelioma case?
+Why Choose the Lanier Law Firm’s New Hampshire Mesothelioma Lawyers?

 Our award-winning team has achieved national recognition for excellent representation and significant results in asbestos exposure cases.
 We’re passionate about getting justice for mesothelioma victims and giving them the individual attention they deserve.